manufac-tech/macOS-utilities-Finder-Tags-via-Keystroke/README.md

 # macOS-Finder-Tags-via-Keystroke
 Use keyboard shortcuts to assign tags to items in macOS Finder.

-## Make possible by the "tags" command
+## Made possible by the "tags" command
 Portland's own [James Berry](https://github.com/jdberry) made a very useful command line tool (_[tag](https://github.com/jdberry/tag)_) that can, among other things, add and remove tags to Finder items.
 - It can add tags:
 	`tag -a FrikkinTag`